ceph/ceph/doc/faq.rst

 Is Ceph Production-Quality?
 ===========================

-Ceph's object store is production ready.
-Large-scale storage systems (i.e., petabytes of data) use Ceph's RESTful object store, which provides APIs compatible with Amazon's S3 and OpenStack's Swift.
-Many deployments also use the Ceph block device, including deployments of  OpenStack and CloudStack.
+Ceph's object store (RADOS) is production ready.
+Large-scale storage systems (i.e., petabytes of data) use Ceph's RESTful Object Gateway (RGW), which provides APIs compatible with Amazon's S3 and OpenStack's Swift.
+Many deployments also use the Ceph Block Device (RBD), including deployments of  OpenStack and CloudStack.
-`Inktank`_ provides commercial support for the Ceph object store, RESTful interfaces, block devices and CephFS with running a single metadata server.
+`Inktank`_ provides commercial support for the Ceph object store, Object Gateway, block devices and CephFS with running a single metadata server.

 The CephFS POSIX-compliant filesystem is functionally complete and has been evaluated by a large community of users.
 There are production systems using